 Support: Gallery Wrap Stretched Canvas

-Description: A small landscape painting of Devils Tower National Monument, an iconic landmark in Wyoming.
-The Tower is set against a clear blue sky with green trees in the foreground.
+Description: A landscape painting of Wyoming’s Devils Tower National Monument, an iconic landmark.
+The Tower is framed by a bright blue sky and green trees in the foreground.
 The painting is signed by artist Teresa Bernard.

 This painting’s small size makes it perfect for small rooms or areas where space is limited.
 It measures 6×6 inches and is hand-painted on gallery wrap stretched canvas.
 It won’t need a frame because the painting’s composition spreads out around the edges of the canvas giving it a fashionable look.
 Framed or unframed, this painting of Devils Tower will look great in your home or office, or any place it is put on view.

 This painting comes with an official Certificate of Authenticity.
 More information here.

 I painted the Devils Tower as an oil painting after returning home from a trip with my husband to South Dakota in 2016.
 During this trip, we visited Devils Tower National Monument.
 The monument is a unique geological rock tower that rises above the grassy plains of northeast Wyoming.
 At the time, we were vacationing in Rapid City, South Dakota.
 Since the tower was within driving distance of our hotel, we could not pass up the opportunity to visit this “one-of-a-kind natural wonder.”

 We could see Devils Tower from miles away as we made our approach to the national monument.
 Upon arriving at our destination, we drove through the 2.1 square mile park which surrounded the monument.
 We couldn’t help but notice the tower as it was the centerpiece of the park.
 It looked like a giant granite tree stump with a flat summit and fluted sides.